 On receipt of the Appointeeship, a bank account is opened in the name of the Adult from which we manage their finances and provide monies as needed.
-The banking platform is provided by our high street banking partner offering a secure banking facility that is subject to their duties under the Financial Conduct Authority (FCA) regulation and the Financial Services Compensation Scheme (FSCS).
+The banking platform provides a secure banking facility that is subject to the banks' duties under the Financial Conduct Authority (FCA) regulation and the Financial Services Compensation Scheme (FSCS).

 What Does it Cost

 For 2022, a fixed monthly fee of £69.00 for Service Users that are community based and £39.00 per month for Service Users that permanently reside in nursing or care homes or who are currently hospitalised.
 A one-time set up fee of £145.00 applies which covers the opening of the file and liaisons with the relevant creditors, the DWP and/or the Pension Service.

 Our service provides a flexible and accountable way to meet Adult’s welfare benefit responsibilities and money management needs whilst providing support to Carers and those involved.
 Our experience in financial matters and advocacy dealing with Creditors, Financial Institutions and Local Authorities provides a strong level of assistance and intervention for each Adult.
 We provide budgeting and general financial advocacy and will also adopt a more formal role where stronger safeguarding issues are necessary.

 Referrals are made via:-